 The Hiring and Performance Appraisal of the Executive Director published by the Muttart Foundation (www.muttart.org) is an example of a workbook that provides a board with tools and strategies for carrying out tasks such as developing job descriptions, developing a search committee, pre-interview activities, advertising, making the job offer, and templates for conducting evaluations and assessing the working relationship between the board and ED.

 When boards and senior staff are supportive of each other it creates a strong team that in turn enhances the strength of the organization.
-Both Marsha Roadhouse and Linda Conley, board members of Community Literacy of Ontario and staff members of community-based literacy agencies, speak about the importance of this support.
+Both Marsha Roadhouse and Linda Conley, former board members of Community Literacy of Ontario and staff members of community-based literacy agencies, speak about the importance of this support.

 When they are working on things such as strategic planning or developing policies and procedures I do the leg work and present them with information and structures that they need to act effectively and efficiently.
 I try not to bother them with too much detail about the day- to- day operation of the centre, but organize myself so that the centre benefits from the time and effort that they put into setting our direction,